hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/jnana-yoga/062_realisation.md

 when you allow me to depart."
 Yama granted this fully.
 The next boon was that he wanted to know about a certain sacrifice which took people to heaven.
-Now we have seen that the oldest idea which we got in the Samhitâ portion of the Vedas was only about heaven where they had bright bodies and lived with the fathers.
+Now we have seen that the oldest idea which we got in the Samhitā portion of the Vedas was only about heaven where they had bright bodies and lived with the fathers.
 Gradually other ideas came, but they were not satisfying; there was still need for something higher.
 Living in heaven would not be very different from life in this world.
 At best,